 Stellenbosch Municipality has recently refurbished the clubhouse situated within the Paradyskloof NA (shown on Figure 11 above).
 The facility is intented to be used for municipal meetings and functions and to serve as an educational centre.
+The facility may be used for alternative uses following an application process.
 Managed correctly this facility can add immense value to the Paradyskloof NA by way of drawing visitors to the area and providing income that can contribute to the management of the area.